lieff/minih264/README.md

 Thats because of P frames spatial prediction almost useless in practice.
 But for Intra frames there ~20% benefit in full resolution frame size.
 Note that decoder must have both: base layer I frame and full resolution SVC I frame to decode whole sequence of next P frames in full resolution.

+## Limitations

+Following major features is not supported compare to x264:

+ * Trellis quantization.
+ * Select prediction mode using Sum of Absolute Transform Differences (SATD).
+ * 4x4 motion compensation.

 ## Interesting links

  * https://www.videolan.org/developers/x264.html